 Ex-HMAS Tobruk dive wreck is a partnership between the Queensland Government, Bundaberg and Fraser Coast Regional Councils; creating a world-class dive site in the Great Sandy Marine Park.

-The ex-HMAS Tobruk site is a restricted access area (PDF, 313KB).
+The ex-HMAS Tobruk site is a restricted access area (PDF, 313KB), and is also a designated area (PDF, 418KB) – (‘Ex-HMAS Tobruk area’) in the Marine Parks (Great Sandy) Zoning Plan 2017.
 Entry to the area is prohibited without a permit or written approval.
 This applies to everyone—all vessels, divers and snorkelers.